Vuit: Trajectory

 Vuit was born in 2009 by Carlos (singer and guitarist) and Ramon Hernández Moscoso (partner, electric guitarist and producer of the first disk of the band).
-But it wasn't until later when Òscar (drummer) and Llorenç (bass and chorus) entered to the group.
-Finally the group ended to be with three members: Carlos, Òscar and Llorenç.
+But it wasn't until later that Òscar (drummer) and Llorenç (bass and chorus) entered the group.
+Finally the group ended up with three members: Martinez, Villoria, and Anguer.
 All of them, get record on 2009 its first model of the songs that later will be its first studio disk “Un dia qualsevol” (Any Other Day); a name that certainly, the same band explain it as follows: “...we started –the project– like any other day, for this reason we called this name at the disk.
 It was the day that we stayed in my home composing the first song of the disk, Julia.
-We uploaded Princesa at Myspace and Picap -discography– and it contact with our and like this it started the adventure.
+They uploaded Princesa at Myspace and Picap-discography.

-The Catalan band has hot and sad, committed, emotive songs, that them are the adjectives that characterize the band.
-The best of pop-rock with small thinks of alternative rock and the Vuit innovative style seems for moments The Fray, OneRepublic, Keane,—occupying an until unknown panorama in the Catalan music world.
+The Catalan band has been praised for writing committed, emotive songs.
+The pop-rock with small hints of alternative rock and Vuit style resembles at moments The Fray, OneRepublic, Keane—occupying an until unknown panorama in the Catalan music world.

 The name of the group (“Vuit”) usually wakes up the curiosity of the media, and the answer of this question is always the same “we met hardly all days at 8 o’clock to test, in fact, we did everything at 8 o’clock, and we decided to call us this”, Òscar in “Matins de TV3”. “...and Carlos said we will call VUIT, we look us and we knew that it was the perfect name, we felt identificate with it and we liked the strong of this name.”, interview in Adolescents.

 Vuit has welcomed since they show to the public their first “cada cop”, it is available in the most important buying online music portals (iTunes, Spotify,...).
 Vuit has achieved a prominence in the social networks and is qualified for some medias in like “the teenager young band of catalan pop-rock”, although it isn't the most important like they said in different times the components of the band.
 Concretely, the number of subscriptions at Facebook or Twitter is more than 100.000 members.
 However, this success has to be accompanied of the each member trajectory.
 In fact, Llorenç, before that he incorporates into the group, he was playing the bass in a melodic hardcore, like Carlos and Òscar that they also had together and in parallel their group of heavy music.
-A change that is really impressive but it have had a very well achieved for the public.